WebAssembly/component-model/design/mvp/CanonicalABI.md

       return (EventCode.NONE, 0, 0)
 ```

-The `Task.return_` method is called by either `canon_task_return` or
+The `Task.return_` method is called by `canon_task_return` and `canon_lift` to
-`canon_lift` to return a list of lifted values to the task's caller via the
+return a list of lifted values to the task's caller via the `OnResolve`
-`OnResolve` callback.
-There is a dynamic error if the callee has not dropped
+callback.
+There is a dynamic error if the callee has not dropped all borrowed
-all borrowed handles by the time `task.return` is called which means that the
+handles by the time `task.return` is called which means that the caller can
-caller can assume that all its lent handles have been returned to it when it
+assume that all its lent handles have been returned to it when it receives the
-receives the `SUBTASK` `RETURNED` event.
-Note that the initial `trap_if` allows
+`SUBTASK` `RETURNED` event.
+Note that the initial `trap_if` allows a task to
-a task to return a value even after cancellation has been requested.
+return a value even after cancellation has been requested.
 ```python
   def return_(self, result):
     trap_if(self.state == Task.State.RESOLVED)